-THE ISSUERValero Logistics Operations, L.P.
-SECURITIES OFFERED\$ principal amount of % Senior Notes due 20 .
-GUARANTEEValero L.P. will fully and unconditionally guarantee notes. the INTEREST RATE % per year, commencing , 2002.
-INTEREST PAYMENT DATES and of each year, beginning , 2003.
-MATURITY DATE USE OF PROCEEDSWe will use the net proceeds from this offering (after the payments of offering expenses) of approximately s million to: repay the \$91 million of the outstanding principal balance under our revolving credit facility; and - provide cash for general operating purposes.
-RATINGSWe have obtained the following ratings on the notes: Baa2 by Moody's Investors Service, Inc., and BBB by Standard & Poor's Ratings Services.
-A rating reflects only the view of a rating agency a is not a recommendation to buy, sell or hold the not Any rating can be revised upward or downward or withdrawn at any time by a rating agency if the ration agency decides that the circumstances warrant a revision. es.
-RANKINGThe notes will be our senior unsecured obligations a will rank equally with all our other existing and fu unsecured senior indebtedness, including indebtedness under our revolving credit facility.
-The guarantee by Valero L.P. will rank equally with all of Valero L.P unsecured senior obligations.
-Valero L.P. currently no outstanding indebtedness for borrowed money. ture s y .'s The indenture does not limit the amount of unsecured debt we may incur.
-The indenture contains restriction on our ability to incur secured indebtedness unless same security is also provided for the benefit of holders of the notes. ns SUBSIDIARY GUARANTEESWe will cause any of our future subsidiaries that guarantees or becomes a co-obligor in respect of any our funded debt to equally and ratably guarantee the notes. of CHANGE OF CONTROLUpon the occurrence of a change of control to a non-investment grade entity, we must offer to purchas the notes at a price equal to 100% of their principa amount plus accrued and unpaid interest, if any, to date of purchase.
-S-7 1
+THE OFFERING THE ISSUER Valero Logistics Operations, L.P. \$100 million principal amount of 6 7/8% Senior Notes due 2012.
+Valero L.P. will fully and unconditionally guarantee the notes.
+INTEREST RATE 6 7/8% per year, commencing July 15, 2002.
+January 15 and July 15 of each year, beginning January 15, 2003.
+MATURITY DATE July 15, 2012.
+We will use the net proceeds from this offering (after the payments of offering expenses) of approximately \$98.5 million to: - repay the \$91 million of the outstanding principal balance under our revolving credit facility; and - provide cash for general operating purposes.
+We have obtained the following ratings on the notes: Baa2 by Moody's Investors Service, Inc., and BBB by Standard & Poor's Ratings Services.
+A rating reflects only the view of a rating agency and is not a recommendation to buy, sell or hold the notes.
+Any rating can be revised upward or downward or withdrawn at any time by a rating agency if the rating agency decides that the circumstances warrant a revision.
+The notes will be our senior unsecured obligations and will rank equally with all our other existing and future unsecured senior indebtedness, including indebtedness under our revolving credit facility.
+The guarantee by Valero L.P. will rank equally with all of Valero L.P.'s unsecured senior obligations.
+Valero L.P. currently has no outstanding indebtedness for borrowed money.
+The indenture does not limit the amount of unsecured debt we may incur.
+The indenture contains restrictions on our ability to incur secured indebtedness unless the same security is also provided for the benefit of holders of the notes.
+We will cause any of our future subsidiaries that guarantees or becomes a co-obligor in respect of any of our funded debt to equally and ratably guarantee the notes.
+Upon the occurrence of a change of control to a non-investment grade entity, we must offer to purchase the notes at a price equal to 100% of their principal amount plus accrued and unpaid interest, if any, to the date of purchase.

+date of purchase.
+S-7

-CERTAIN COVENANTS AND EVENTS OF DEFAULT......We will issue the notes under an indenture with The Bank of New York, as trustee.
-The indenture will contain limitations on, among other things, our ability to: - incur indebtedness secured by certain liens; and - engage in certain sale-leaseback transactions.
+CERTAIN COVENANTS AND

+EVENTS OF DEFAULT......We will issue the notes under an indenture with The Bank of New York, as trustee.
+The indenture will contain limitations on, among other things, our ability to:

+- incur indebtedness secured by certain liens; and - engage in certain sale-leaseback transactions.

 The indenture will provide for certain events of default, including default on certain other indebtedness.

 OPTIONAL REDEMPTION.....We may redeem some or all of the notes at any time at a redemption price, which includes a make-whole premium, plus accrued and unpaid interest, if any, to the redemption date, as described in "Description of notes" beginning on page S-46 of this prospectus supplement.

-RISK FACTORS......See "Risk factors" beginning on page S-14 and on page 4 of the accompanying prospectus and "Management's discussion and analysis of financial condition and results of operations" beginning on page S-20 of this prospectus supplement for a discussion of factors you should carefully consider before investing in the notes.
+RISK FACTORS.....See "Risk factors" beginning on page S-14 and on page 4 of the accompanying prospectus and "Management's discussion and analysis of financial condition and results of operations" beginning on page S-20 of this prospectus supplement for a discussion of factors you should carefully consider before investing in the notes.
 S-8